thyelite/CSMusicMixer/README.md

 # CSMusicMixer
-A recreation and modernisation of the MyCoke Music Mixer licensed under The MIT License.
+A recreation and modernisation of the Coke Music 1.0 Music Mixer licensed under The MIT License.

-You can view it on GitHub pages here: https://markehme.github.io/CSMusicMixer/index.html
+You can view it here: www.thyelite.com/mixer

 **please note** this will be riddled with bugs, feel free to report them.
+Especially this fork, because I am especially sloppy with my code.

 # Supported Browers
 * Google Chrome v39+ - developed on Google Chrome v39+ and is deemed to work